 Professional Experience: Ms. Kurzman is founder and President of Nexus Management Group, Inc., a former talent management and current investment company.
-Ms. Kurzman currently serves on the Board of Directors, Audit Committee, and Compensation Committee of Revlon, Inc., as well as on the Board of Directors of various organizations including Man Group, Spring Studios, Cirque du Soleil and Hornblower Holdings.
+Ms. Kurzman currently serves on the Board of Directors and Compensation Committee of Man Group PLC, as well as on the Board of Directors of various organizations including Lanvin Group and United Talent Agency.
 An accomplished investor and entrepreneur, Ms. Kurzman also achieved numerous business and marketing successes as an executive at Arista Records and Sony Music's Epic Records, before founding Nexus and managing an impressive roster of superstar artists.
 Today, Ms. Kurzman continues to combine her strategic business leadership with her ability to anticipate trends and drive revenue growth from an investment portfolio of trailblazing companies, in partnership with established private equity partners.